Niklas Jensen Wassberg

 Niklas Jensen Wassberg (born 12 June 2004) is a Norwegian professional footballer who plays for Brann.

+Career

 He played youth football for FK Fyllingsdalen before joining SK Brann ahead of the 2020 season.
 While the original intention was for him to start his senior career on loan at Fyllingsdalen, he was instead given a senior contract in Brann, and made his Eliteserien debut in May 2021 against Molde.

+International career

+Wassberg has been capped for the Norwegian U17, U18 and U19 teams.

+Personal life

 Niklas Jensen Wassberg is a son of Roy Wassberg and maternal grandson of Roald Jensen.